Dahlem History, Family Crest & Coats of Arms

 The distinguished surname Dahlem is a proud sign of a rich and ancient Austrian ancestry.
 Austria, which was originally home to a Celtic people, was conquered by the Roman Empire in about 15 BC.
 Following the fall of Rome, Austria was repeatedly invaded by barbarian tribes, such as the Vandals, Visigoths, and Huns, who swept in from the east.
 During the 5th and 6th centuries, Austria was settled by the Alemanni, Avars, and Slavs.
 The Avars were defeated in 785 by the Frankish emperor Charlemagne, who set up the East Mark, which later became known as the Österreich.
 Austria was ruled by the Babenburger dynasty until 1278, when they were succeeded by the Hapsburg dynasty, which ruled Austria until the 20th century.

 The surname Dahlem was first found in Austria, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Dahlem family
+Early History of the Dahlem family

 This web page shows only a small excerpt of our Dahlem research.
 Another 129 words (9 lines of text) covering the years 1742, 1779 and 1815 are included under the topic Early Dahlem History in all our PDF Extended History products and printed products wherever possible.